 A Healthy Brain

-Recently, I’ve become concerned about what the effects of ongoing grief and depression has had on my brain.
+Recently, I’ve become concerned about what the effects of ongoing grief and depression have had on my brain.
 I have experienced so much trauma, heartache, abuse and betrayal over the course of my life that it feels like sometimes I am unable to cope and bounce back with the resilience I once had.
 I get depressed more often now, to the point where I can’t get out of bed.

 This is not good.